lima-vm/lima/README.md

 Lima can be considered as a some sort of unofficial "macOS subsystem for Linux", or "containerd for Mac".

 Lima is expected to be used on macOS hosts, but can be used on Linux hosts as well.
-It may work on NetBSD and Windows hosts as well.

 ✅ Automatic file sharing